armap94/DetectionVentilatingBees/README.md

 # Steps to Using the code on Google Colab:

+* Step 0:
+Make sure to read the ProjecReport_README file.

 * Step 1:
 Upon opening the google Colab file and the Google Drive storage.
 Duplicate all the files located in Drive into your own Google Drive and save a copy of the Google Colab file into your own Google account.